-What does it mean to bifurcate certain divorce related issues?
+What does it mean to bifurcate specific divorce-related issues?

 What is the difference between an hourly rate and a flat fee in a divorce?

-A flat fee is a one time fee that is paid for a service.
+A flat fee is a one time fee paid for a service.

 Do lawyers typically handle divorce cases on a flat fee or at an hourly rate?

-What is a retainer deposit and retainer agreement?
+What are a retainer deposit and retainer agreement?

-The retainer agreement is the contract that is signed between the lawyer and the client which explains the terms of the lawyer's representation of the client.
-A retainer deposit is typically the initial retainer deposit that is paid by the client to the lawyer.
+The retainer agreement is the contract signed between the lawyer and the client that explains the terms of the lawyer's representation of the client.
+A retainer deposit is typically the initial retainer deposit paid by the client to the lawyer.

 How much does a divorce typically cost?

 Unfortunately, there is no "typical."
 The cost of a divorce varies depending on several factors.
-The most common ones are the complexity of the issues and the level of contention or disputes between the spouses.
+The most common is the complexity of the issues and the level of contention or disputes between the spouses.
 That last point may be the most important.
-Even complex divorce cases do not have to be expensive for the spouses if the spouses cooperate with each other and are on the same page with a reasonable settlement.
+Even complex divorce cases do not have to be expensive for the spouses if the spouses cooperate.

 I have heard divorce cases go on for years.
-Is that really true?
+Is that true?

-Does the California divorce process change if my spouse decides to be self represented instead of having a lawyer?
+Does the California divorce process change if my spouse decides to be self-represented?

-No. Law and procedure does not change because somebody is not represented.
-A spouse who is self represented is held to the same standard as a represented spouse.
-That is one of the main reasons representing yourself in such a bad idea.
+No. Law and procedure does not change because somebody is self- represented.
+That is one reason representing yourself is such a bad idea.

-Our experience has been that self represented spouses do not get special treatment through the California divorce process if they are trying to unreasonably delay the case or take unreasonable positions.
+Our experience has been that self-represented spouses do not get special treatment through the California divorce process if they try to delay the case or take unreasonable positions.